kavigupta/kavigupta.github.com/_posts/2015-10-06-Ancient-Greek-Abstract-Algebra-Introduction.md

 comments: True
 ---

+Note: I've put the Ancient Greek Abstract Algebra series on hold for now.
+Please take a look at some of my other post(s).

 ## Modern constructions of $$\mathbb{N}$$

 The natural numbers are taught to children as a basic facet of mathematics.
 One of the first things we learn is how to count.
 In fact, the name "Natural Numbers" itself implies that the natural numbers are basic.